lethaovy2001/DatingApp/README.md

-# Chat App
+# Dating App
-An iOS message platform in Swift 4
+An iOS online dating platform in Swift 5
 The UI is created programmatically

 ## Register or Sign In
-You can register new account or sign in to the app User can click on the logo to change their profile picture
+You can register new account or sign in to the app via Email or Facebook

+## Create a new account

-## Messages
+##
-### View an existed chat message
-The previous chat message are updated in real-time using Firebase Real-time Database.
-You can see the previous chat message by clicking on it.
+### Fill in basic infomation

 ### Start a new chat message